paperclip-ui/legacy-paperclip/packages/paperclip-compiler-react/README.md

 </div>
 ```

-Here's the React code for adding behavior:
+Here's the React code using the template:

 ```jsx
 import BaseCounter from "./counter.pc";